hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter1.md

 The dataset corresponding to this article from the `fivethirtyeight` package has been loaded as a data frame called, `police_locals`, and is available in the workspace.

 *** =instructions
+- Get the names of the columns/variables in `police_locals` using the `names` function.
 - Check out the properties of `police_locals` using the `glimpse` function in the `tibble` package.
 - After running the code, think about why the variables in `police_locals` are the specific `class` they are coded as here (`char`, `int`, `double`).

 *** =hint
+- Use `names()`.
+Note that what goes inside the `()` is the name of the data frame you'd like to examine the properties of.
 - Use `glimpse()`.
 Note that what goes inside the `()` is the name of the data frame you'd like to examine the properties of.
 - Note that you should NOT put the name of the data frame in quotation marks.
-Use `?tibble::glimpse` for more information.
+Use `?names` and/or `?tibble::glimpse` for more information.

 *** =pre_exercise_code
 ```{r}